ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

 #### *property* full_mapping

-Whether the field is interpolated to the shell reference surface or to the actual ply-position by taking into account the shell offset; in solid models the interpolation takes always place at the actual ply position.
+Whether the field is interpolated to the shell reference surface or to the actual ply-position by taking into account the shell offset.
+In solid models, the interpolation takes always place at the actual ply position.

 <a id="compolyx.FieldDefinition.locked"></a>